llm CLI Tool Guide 2026: Run Any LLM From Your Terminal

 llm keys set openai

-# Paste your key when prompted
+# Paste your key at the prompt

-Run a prompt:
+Run your first prompt:

 llm logs